 You want to lay out vinyl tiles with the pattern centered on the most noticeable part of the floor.
 Following this concept, you use whole tiles in the center of the floor and work your way out to the edges where the cut tiles won't be as noticeable.

 Start your layout by measuring to find the center point of two opposite walls and draw a chalk line between these two points.
 Now measure to find the center points of the remaining walls and draw another chalk line between these two points.
 You will have divided your room into quadrants.
-Use a carpenter's square to be sure that your lines cross at 90° angles and adjust them if they are off.
+Use a carpenter's square to ensure that your lines cross at 90° angles and adjust them if they are off.

 Step 5 - Lay Them Out

-Starting at the intersection of the two chalk lines, dry fit a row of tiles the length and width of the room to determine how they will actually fit when they reach the wall.
+Starting at the intersection of the two chalk lines, dry fit a row of tiles the room's length and width to determine how they will actually fit when they reach the wall.
 You want the rows right against the walls to be at least a half tile wide and approximately the same width on both sides of the room.
 If your tiles don't end up with the proper spacing, adjust your center reference lines accordingly.

 Step 6 - Install the Tiles